 Workers’ compensation coverage is required for ALL employment, and employers are liable for anyone they employ, including independent contractors and subcontractors.

-Just click on this link Employer’s Workers’ Compensation Insurance Coverage Verification and type in the business name of your employer to determine if your employer has workers’ compensation insurance coverage.
+Just click on the Employer’s Workers’ Compensation Insurance Coverage Verification link below and type in the business name of your employer to determine if your employer has workers’ compensation insurance coverage.

-If you suspect your employer is conducting business without currently having workers’ compensation insurance coverage, you may submit an electronic report by clicking here.
+If you suspect your employer is conducting business without currently having workers’ compensation insurance coverage, you may submit an electronic report by clicking the link below.

 The Department will investigate supported allegations of an employer’s violation of its insurance obligations.
 When appropriate, a business may be ordered to obtain and maintain workers’ compensation insurance, may be closed until workers’ compensation insurance is obtained, and/or may be assessed administrative penalties.